A battery energy storage unit at Alliant Energy’s microgrid system in Boaz, WI.

 As the electric grid evolves, we're integrating new technologies like battery storage and optimizing resources like wind and solar along with traditional generation.

-Edgewater Generation Station is is an ideal location for a battery storage system because there is transmission capacity, allowing us to interconnect to the grid.
+Edgewater Generation Station is an ideal location for a battery storage system because there is transmission capacity, allowing us to interconnect to the grid.
 This project is vital to meet projected energy needs.

 Learn more about energy storage